cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   graphical user interface.

 - CrypTool is fully available in both English and German.
-  The program itself also available in Polish.
+  The program itself also available in Polish and Spanish.

 - Many classical encryption methods, and for them either a manual cryptanalysis or an automatic analysis is offered (known-plaintext attack).